Raw TCP¶

 Explicit protocol¶

-When protocol is set to a specific value ("http", "http2", "grpc", "websocket"), the proxy delegates the connection directly to the corresponding protocol handler without peeking.
+When protocol is set to a specific value ("http", "http2", "grpc", "websocket"), the connector wires the corresponding Layer directly without peeking.
 This is useful when you know the upstream protocol in advance and want to skip detection overhead.

 Raw mode¶